 Effective Planning and Coordination

 Ratio analysis is very important for the internal management of any company too.
 It gives detailed insight into important metrics and the performance of the company.
-It helps the management to evaluate the results, understand the reasons for the deviations from the budget, and plan effectively for the future.
+It helps the management evaluate the results, understand the reasons for the deviations from the budget, and plan effectively for the future.
 They help in performing the control function as the management gets a clear view of the difference between the planned financials and the actuals.
 It also helps the management to prepare realistic and achievable budgets and forecasts.

 Measure of Business Risk

 Ratio analysis also helps us to understand the company’s position to cover its interest payments and debt repayment capacity.
-And thus the risk of credit failures can be gauzed.
-Please note for knowing financial strength and financial or credit risk we use similar ratios like debt-equity ratio, interest coverage ratio and debt service coverage ratio together with some other ratios.
+And thus, the risk of credit failures can be gauzed.
+Please note for knowing financial strength and financial or credit risk, we use similar ratios like debt-equity ratio, interest coverage ratio, and debt service coverage ratio, together with some other ratios.

 Comparison and Decision Making

 Ratio analysis also helps in the decision-making of the management.
 By calculating various ratios, the management will easily be able to understand which area is the company’s weakness and which area wants their immediate attention.
-They can immediately take the required decisions, act on them and rectify the problem if any.
+They can immediately take the required decisions, act on them and rectify the problem, if any.
 Also, they can use the results for future planning, budgeting, and control functions.

 Conclusion: Importance of Ratio Analysis

-Ratio analysis brings out the negative aspects of the business too along with the positive ones.
-The management can easily understand what the strengths of the business are, and what the weaknesses are.
+Ratio analysis brings out the negative aspects of the business, too, along with the positive ones.
+The management can easily understand what the strengths of the business are and what the weaknesses are.
 They can detect the unfavorable factors, work on them and eliminate them.

 However, stakeholders should not blindly rely upon ratio analysis and be careful while using the results.
 The management can sometimes manipulate the figures in the financial statements to make these ratios look better.
 There is no specific format or rule for choosing the components or inputs for calculations.
 Hence ratios across companies, sectors, or industries may vary.
 Hence, any decision based on these ratios in isolation should not be taken.
-Deep digging and multiple ratios should be looked into for a better judgment of the situation and so on.
+Deep digging and multiple ratios should be looked into for a better judgment of the situation.